- Using NTE TEXpress Lanes

 - About Us

 This 13.3-mile, $2.5 billion project involves the total reconstruction of the I-820 and SH-121/183 (Airport Freeway) corridor in Northeast Tarrant County.
 Improvements include rebuilt general highway lanes, improvements and expansions to the frontage roads, and the addition of four TEXpress Lanes.
 In 2014, construction began on I-35W, which is an extension of the NTE project.
-TEXpress Lanes added to I-35W, from downtown Fort Worth to US 287, will open in two phases.
+NTE TEXpress Lanes added to I-35W, from downtown Fort Worth to US 287, will open in two phases beginning in summer 2017.
+The final phase is slated for a fall 2018 opening.

 The NTE project will provide relief from traffic congestion and bottlenecks along one of the most critical highway corridors in the Dallas-Fort Worth region.
 These improvements will enhance the safety and reliability of this highway system, while lessening environmental impacts resulting from traffic gridlock.